irthomasthomas/owasp-social-osint-agent/README.md

 *   Use the `refresh` command in interactive mode to force a re-fetch of text data.
 Use "Purge Data" to clear media files.

 ## 🤖 AI Analysis Details
 *   **Efficient Architecture:** The agent uses a two-phase process.
 It first rapidly collects all text data and downloads media from all specified targets.
-Only after this data gathering is complete does it begin the vision analysis phase, ensuring network requests are not blocked by slower AI processing.
+Only after this data gathering is complete does it begin the vision analysis phase.
-*   **Externalized Prompts:** All prompts used to guide the LLM are stored in the `prompts/` directory.
-This allows for easy inspection, customization, and tuning of the agent's "brain" without changing any code.
+*   **Externalized Prompts:** All prompts used to guide the LLM are stored in the `socialosintagent/prompts/` directory, allowing for easy customization without changing code.
 *   **Accurate Timestamps:** The tool injects the current, real-world UTC timestamp into the analysis prompt, preventing the LLM from making temporal errors due to its fixed knowledge cutoff date.
 *   **Data Synthesis:** The final analysis is performed by an LLM guided by a detailed system prompt.
-It synthesizes insights from the user's text, the linked image analyses, and the shared domain summary to build a comprehensive profile and answer the user's query.
+It synthesizes insights from the user's text, image analyses, and shared domain summary to build a comprehensive profile.

 ## 🔒 Security Considerations
 *   **API Keys:** All secrets should be stored in the `.env` file.
 This file should be secured and **never** committed to version control.